conortierney/pands-problem-sheet/README.md

 Most of my problem solving for the tasks was gained throught practicing python coding in Andrew Beatty's lectures and weekly labs.

-VSCode sofware is used to code the programs.
 ___